 Evidence-Based Practices - The Substance Abuse and Mental Health Services Administration (SAMHSA) is the federal agency that leads public health efforts to advance the behavioral health of the nation.
 SAMHSA's mission is to reduce the impact of substance abuse and mental health issues on America's communities.
-SAMHSA's Strategic Plan includes, first among its five core principles, "supporting the adoption of evidence-based practices."
+SAMHSA's Strategic Plan includes, "supporting the adoption of evidence-based practices."

 Recovery Residence Quality and Certification - During Special Session in May 2019 the Legislature passed, and the Governor signed, Senate Bill 1012, creating voluntary certification of recovery residences and authorizing rulemaking.
 In effect the bill requires DHHR to contract with the state National Alliance for Recovery Residences affiliate to “establish and implement an accreditation program for drug-free and alcohol-free recovery residences that shall maintain nationally recognized standards.”
 Read more about West Virginia Alliance of Recovery Residences www.wvarr.org.